The Doctor and Romana are en route to Gallifrey.

 As they congregate outside the TARDIS, Sue blows a fuse.

-Sue: They’ve left the doors open again! ****ing hell.
-The most powerful machine in the known universe and they leave the ****ing door open.
-You have no idea how much this winds me up.
+Sue: Shut the ****ing doors!
+The most powerful machine in the known universe and they always leave the ****ing doors open.
+You have no idea how much this winds me up, Neil.

-Me: Oh, I think we get the general idea.
+Me: Oh, I think I have a fair idea.

-The Doctor keeps the Marshmen at bay by holding K9’s head in front of his face.
+The Doctor keeps the Marshmen at bay with K9’s head.

 Sue: Okay, this is not what I had in mind when I said I wanted K9 to have a more substantial role in the series.